rhonaCA/6Nimmt/README.md

 # To play the game

-2. Use command line to change directory into src folder.
+2. Use command line to change directory into that unzip folder.
 ```
 cd (path to src folder)
 Example:
-cd Downloads/TanNaLam_T1A3_6Nimmt-main/src
+cd Downloads/TanNaLam_T1A3_6Nimmt-main/
 ```
-3. Once you are in the src folder, use command line to run the script file.
+3. Once you are in the folder, use command line to run the script file.
 ```
 ./run_game.sh
 ```